connexcs/docs/security.md

 The SSL certificate can be deployed on your customer portal with a single click.

-1. Click on Setup> My Account
+1. Click on Setup> Integrations
 2. Click on Domains
 3. Click on Deploy Certificate